maho3/ltu-cmass/INSTALL.md

 ```

 ### Configure the working directory
 Lastly, configure the json in `global.cfg` to point to the working directory where you want to store the data and the text file of cosmological parameters you want to index from.
-We recommend setting the working directory to a folder in the scratch space of your computing cluster, as the data can take up many GB.
+We recommend setting the working directory to somewhere in the scratch space of your computing cluster, as the data can take up many GB.

 ### Download some working data
 Several steps of the forward model depend on external data that has been gathered and shared on the [LtU OSN storage](https://github.com/maho3/ltu-ili/blob/main/DATA.md).
 When getting started, we recommended you to download a copy of a pre-compiled and run working directory from the `cmass-ili` folder of the OSN repository.
 This will ensure your working directory is setup properly and has the prerequisite data.